antzm/data-science/statistics-intro.md

 So, even if in the sample we are studying we see a correlation, we are not able to generalize this correlation to the population unless if we perform first a hypothesis testing, in order to decide in an objective way whether it exists or not.

+It should be note though, that both the r and the r-squared mesaure only the existence of a linear correlation between the cariables ant thus, if there is a non linear correlation between our variables, it will be shown using this approach as bothe the r and the r-swuared will be close to zero.

+For this reason, we should always explore graphically our data in order to find if there are non lineat correlations between our variables.

 *[Index](#Probability-and-Statistics---Main-Concepts)*